Treatment for GERD

 The PPI group of drugs has been the ideal cash cow for its fabricators.

 The exciting thing is that based on the pharmaceutical patent law of the USA five years ago, this cash machine should have run dry.
 The official patent on Prilosec is supposed to be terminated.
 Under standard conditions, that would have initiated the appearance of a generic form on the market.
 But that didn’t occur.

 By filing lawsuits, the manufacturers of Prilosec have accomplished keeping the generics out while performing a half-billion-dollar selling bombardment to transfer people off Prilosec and onto a new patent-protected, high-cost analog, Nexium, aka Purple Pill.

 New clinical research by scientists at Houston Methodist and Stanford University demonstrates that the group of medicines usually prescribed to combat esophagus reflux, known as omeprazole, significantly raises the risk of heart arrest.
 The omeprazole group of medicines includes well-known brands – Prilosec, Nexium, and Prevacid.

-Another newest study performed by scientists at Johns Hopkins University in Baltimore revealed that patients who take omeprazole are more likely to develop enduring kidney illnesses.
+Another study performed by scientists at Johns Hopkins University in Baltimore revealed that patients who take omeprazole are more likely to develop enduring kidney illnesses.

 What is GERD?